Jovanakis/Automation/README.md

 Disable Legacy Protocols in Office 365
 =======================================

 1. Disable POP & IMAP Protocol for Bulk Mailboxes
 2. Disable SMTP AUTH for all Mailboxes
 3. Disable SMTP AUTH globally in your organization
 4. Export SMTP AUTH for all mailboxes
 5. Enable SMTP AUTH for multiple mailboxes (CSV)
 6. Disable POP for multiple mailboxes (CSV)
 7. Disable IMAP for multiple mailboxes (CSV)
+8. Export Legacy Protocols (POP,IMAP,SMTP) information's
 10. Exit Menu and logout from Menu

-Select an option from the menu...(1-10)